jgstew/tools/JS/VirusTotal2Prefetch/README.md

 This site has a bunch of ads all over it, but you can find this here: http://marklets.com/VirusTotal%20to%20Prefetch.aspx

+This seems to allow downloading of a file with the prefetch: https://stackoverflow.com/questions/3665115/create-a-file-in-memory-for-user-to-download-not-through-server

 ------

 ### Screenshots of results of VirusTotal2PrefetchTable.js